 - Anterograde amnesia: The person cannot remember new information.
 Things that happened recently and information that should be stored into short-term memory disappear.
 This usually results from a brain trauma, when a blow to the head causes brain damage, for example.
 The person will remember data and events that happened before the injury.

 - Retrograde amnesia: In some ways the opposite of anterograde amnesia, the person cannot remember events that occurred before their trauma, but they remember what happened after it.
-Rarely, both retrograde and anterograde amnesia can occur together.
+Rarely, both retrograde and anterograde amnesia can

 - Transient global amnesia: A temporary loss of all memory and, in severe cases, difficulty forming new memories.
 This is very rare and more likely in older adults with vascular (blood vessel) disease.

 - Traumatic amnesia: Memory loss results from a hard blow to the head, for instance, in a car accident.
 The person may experience a brief loss of consciousness or a coma.
 The amnesia is usually temporary, but how long it lasts normally depends on how severe the injury is.
 Amnesia can be an important indicator of concussion.